fogus/spiel/pyramidenspiel/logistics/README.markdown

 The playing area is initially empty save for the cards in the playing area.
 Each player takes their 30 pyramids and keeps them close at hand; this is known as the *Stock*.

-You may also use larger layouts for even larger games.
-Indeed, you can build a grid of up to 2x10, but you need an extra Treehouse set per player to facilitate a game of this size.
+*note: You may also use larger layouts for even larger games.
+Indeed, you can build a grid of up to 2x10, but you need an extra Treehouse set per player to facilitate a game of this size.*

 Goal
 ====